Oklahoma Car Insurance & Drivers Liability Insurance Laws

 Showing Proof of Insurance in Oklahoma

 In Oklahoma, proof of insurance can come in a few different forms.
-The DPS maintains an active online database of insured drivers called the Oklahoma Compulsory Insurance Verification System (OCIVS).
+Service Oklahoma maintains an active online database of insured drivers called the Oklahoma Compulsory Insurance Verification System (OCIVS).
 Your insurance company usually issues an insurance identification card, which should be kept in your car.
 In lieu of coverage from a state-approved carrier, you can also take out a surety bond from an authorized company and carry physical proof.
-There are even options available for self-insurance or leaving a deposit with the department of public safety, for which you will be provided with physical proof.
+There are even options available for self-insurance or leaving a deposit with SOK, for which you will be provided with physical proof.

-You need to show proof of car insurance whenever you register your vehicle to the DPS, whenever you are in an accident, and whenever you are pulled over by an officer who wants to see proof.
+You need to show proof of car insurance whenever you register your vehicle at a tag agency, whenever you are in an accident, and whenever you are pulled over by an officer who wants to see proof.
 Any driver must be prepared to show proof of coverage at all times.

 Auto insurance may seem unnecessary and costly.
 However, considering all of the steep fines and consequences for driving uninsured, getting coverage usually saves money, and even lives.
 Always remember to keep your policy up to date by paying premiums on time.
 You never want to be caught empty-handed on the road.